Is There Ever A Reason to Extract a Baby Tooth? Won’t They Just Fall Out?

-- Pain – once the local anesthetic wears off, there may be a mild and temporary pain.
+- Pain – once the local anesthetic wears off, there may be mild and temporary pain.
 It can usually be managed with over-the-counter medications.

 - Bleeding – some bleeding can also occur in the hours and days after the extraction.
-Bleeding can be managed by placing gauze in the space and pressing down for about 10 minutes.
+Bleeding can be managed by placing gauze in the space and pressing it down for about 10 minutes.

 - The local anesthetic may lead to children biting or rubbing the numbed area without realizing they are causing damage.
 Children should be supervised until the feeling has been restored.